ainc/awesomeincu-2015/_courses/weekofcode.md

 ### <b> FAQs

 ### Are scholarships available for this course?
 Yes, a very limited number of partial scholarships are available.
-You can apply <a href="https://docs.google.com/forms/d/e/1FAIpQLSd9t_ECAVqVVHWNalx-hiUiOeRk7hk94uZQEGBu7Vt48Uu5PQ/viewform">here.</a>
+You can apply <a href="https://docs.google.com/forms/d/e/1FAIpQLSd9t_ECAVqVVHWNalx-hiUiOeRk7hk94uZQEGBu7Vt48Uu5PQ/viewform" target="_blank">here.</a>

 ### Where is the best place to park near Awesome Inc?
 Free Parking is available for drop-off/pickup.
 The best location is the parking lot to the east side of our building, in spaces 1-19.
-See <a href="https://www.awesomeinc.org/parking/">parking map</a> for more details.
+See <a href="https://www.awesomeinc.org/parking/" target="_blank">parking map</a> for more details.

 ### Do students need their own computer for this course?
 Yes, each student will need to provide his/her own laptop for the course.
 Either Microsoft Windows-based PC's, or Apple Mac OS X computers will work, but iPads and Chromebooks will not work for this course.
 We recommend a laptop made within the past 3-4 years.
 Computers should be free from viruses/malware.
-We have a limited number of <a href="https://squareup.com/market/awesome-inc/laptop-rental">rental laptops available for $25/day.</a>
+We have a limited number of <a href="https://squareup.com/market/awesome-inc/laptop-rental" target="_blank">rental laptops available for $25/day.</a>